-I’m welcoming autumn with these Caramel Applesauce Cupcakes.
-Fluffy and moist applesauce spice cupcakes, filled with delicious salted caramel and topped with light vanilla buttercream.
-Is there really a better flavour combination?
+I'm welcoming autumn with these Caramel Applesauce Cupcakes.
+Fluffy and moist applesauce spice cupcakes filled with delicious salted caramel and topped with light vanilla buttercream.
+Is there a better flavor combination?

 I missed my kitchen, I missed interacting with you guys on Instagram - I was afraid that my absence would somehow ruin all my blogging related work from the last couple of months.
 I lost some followers and for a second there I felt sad and disappointed, mostly at myself - for not being able to do all the things I wanted at the same time.
 But then I realized what a toll Instagram and other social media takes on us.
 To feel that kind of pressure, like the world would fall apart if I didn't post a photo - sounds silly, right?
 Right.
 So we agree.